 The meanings of other dreams, however, were more obscure, and required the specialized understanding of a professional dream “interpreter.”
 The Ancient Egyptians believed so strongly about the power of dreams to foretell the future and offer advice, that they had rituals to incubate their dreams.
 In some cases, they would actually bring their dreams to a special oracle who would study it and then … go to sleep and have a dream about their dream.

 Because they felt that dreams were so significant, many Egyptians were also meticulous about recording their dreams and their interpretations.
-That’s how we know that dreaming of the moon was a good thing, meaning the gods are forgiving you, but if a man sees himself in the mirror in a dream, it’s a bad sign that means he will have to find another wife.
+That’s how we know that dreaming of the moon was a good thing, meaning the gods are forgiving you, but if a man or woman sees himself in the mirror in a dream, it’s a bad sign that means he will have to find another wife or husband.

 Dream Incubation in the Ancient World